Time series anomaly detection with reconstruction-based state-space models: Related work

 \section{Related work}

-With enhanced expressiveness, deep learning based methods use neural network to model the dynamics behind data, and can outperform tradition machine learning methods.
-For example, Deep Support Vector Data Description \cite{Ruff2018} is an one-class classification model, which shares similar ideology with one-class support vector machines.
-For distance based model which is more commonly used in practice, level of abnormality can be determined by the difference between observation and its estimation.
-For example, one can use Long Short-Term Memory (LSTM) neural network \cite{Hochreiter1997} to predict future observation based on past observations, and the Euclidean distance between observation and estimation indicates whether temporal relationship of normal data is violated.
+With enhanced expressiveness, deep learning-based methods use neural networks to model the dynamics behind data and can outperform traditional machine learning methods.
+For example, Deep Support Vector Data Description~\cite{Ruff2018} is a one-class classification model which shares a similar ideology with one-class support vector machines.
+For distance-based models, which are more commonly used in practice, the level of abnormality can be determined by the difference between observation and estimation.
+For example, one can use Long Short-Term Memory (LSTM) neural network ~\cite{Hochreiter1997} to predict future observations based on past observations, and the prediction error indicates whether the temporal relationship of normal data is violated.